 Some operators take the risk of burning industrial waste to save money.
 When businesses send industrial waste to landfill there is usually a significant cost involved.

 ‘Offenders can be jailed for up to six months and fined up to £20,000 if they burn rubbish rather than arranging safe disposal through properly licensed companies’ – the UK Environment Agency.

 Why are burn barrels illegal?

-With specific reference to the US, burn barrels were once common but burning garbage has been made illegal since 1969.
+With specific reference to the US, burn barrels were once common.
 In the early days when most people had a clean-out, they could burn household trash or garbage.
 The burn barrel is, generally, a good system but household garbage or waste has changed.
 Burning in a burn barrel can cause serious problems.

 Burning in a burn barrel was a more efficient way of burning compared to having a burning heap on the ground.
 For garbage or trash to burn quickly there needs to be adequate air getting at it.
 This was largely achieved using the burn barrel.